atharvabaodhankar/D-Vault/README.md

 - Persistent storage using localStorage

 ### Security
-- API key is stored locally in the browser
+- API keys are stored locally in the browser
-- Password is masked in the UI
+- Passwords are masked in the UI
 - No server-side storage of sensitive data

 ## Technical Stack